Syfy Insider Exclusive

 I Know What You Did Last Summer director thinks 1998 sequel "killed the franchise"

-Looking back on the OG movie for its 20th anniversary back in 2017, I Know What You Did Last Summer director Jim Gillespie told Digital Spy that he initially said yes to directing a follow-up.
+Looking back on the original movie for its 20th anniversary back in 2017, I Know What You Did Last Summer director Jim Gillespie told Digital Spy that he initially said yes to directing a follow-up.
 However, since the studio wanted to release the second installment the following year, there was no time to develop a proper script.

 "They wanted me to commit to a page-and-a-half outline, and I didn't like the outline," he recalled.
 "I thought it wasn't the right story.
 I didn't like the premise.
 It kind of killed the franchise a little bit.
 They had a chance to do something a bit different and for me it didn't work.
 That's why I said no, I couldn't commit to a page and a half with no guarantee that when we got to the script, I was going to like it."

 Gillespie made the difficult decision to bow out, which led to the hiring of Danny Cannon (Judge Dredd, Geostorm), who forged ahead on production with a screenplay by Mercy Point co-creator Trey Callaway.
-Despite losing the original director and writer, 1998's I Still Know What You Did Last Summer featured the return of cast members Jennifer Love Hewitt (Julie Barnes), Freddie Prinze Jr. (Ray Bronson), and Muse Watson (Ben Willis).
+Despite losing the original director and writer, 1998's I Still Know What You Did Last Summer (also streaming on Peacock) featured the return of cast members Jennifer Love Hewitt (Julie Barnes), Freddie Prinze Jr. (Ray Bronson), and Muse Watson (Ben Willis).

 "It was disappointing because Love Hewitt was signed on, I think she was contracted to do it [the sequel]," Gillespie continued.
 "She signed on because she thought I was directing it, and then I didn't.
 That upset her a bit.
 Which was fine, we were okay after that, but I know she was upset it wasn't going to be the same team.
 They put a lot more gore in the second one, deliberately so."

-How was I Still Know What You Did Last Summer received by the public?
+How Was I Still Know What You Did Last Summer Received By the Public?

-I Know What You Did Last Summer is now streaming on Peacock alongside its two sequels, Scream 4, and Kevin Williamson's COVID-inspired slasher SICK.
+I Know What You Did Last Summer is now streaming on Peacock alongside I Still Know What You Did Last Summer and I'll Always Know What You Did Last Summer.